Enhanced Hong-Ou-Mandel Manifolds and figures of merit for linear chains of identical micro-ring resonators: MRR HOMM results

-One way to formulate the one-dimensional HOMM for a serial chain having length $N>1$ is to use the result that we have previously derived based upon a Discrete Path Integral (DPI) for the $N=1$ case \cite{Hach:2014,Skaar:2004}, along with the relevant application of the ``mode-swap algebra'' similar to the one we have used previously in describing the scalable CNOT gate in order to enforce the directional nature of device while maintaining the integrity of inputs versus outputs in terms of the physical propagation of photonic states through the circuit \cite{Alsing_Hach:2019}.
-Fig.\ref{fig:Nmrrsdiagram} explicitly displays the operators that one must introduce as quantum interconnects along each of the waveguides between each MRR.
+One way to formulate the one-dimensional HOMM for a serial chain having length $N>1$ is to use the result that we have previously derived based upon a Discrete Path Integral (DPI) for the $N=1$ case \cite{Hach:2014,Skaar:2004}, along with the relevant application of the ``mode-swap algebra'' that we have described previously in proposing a scalable CNOT gate \cite{Alsing_Hach:2019}.
+Fig.\ref{fig:Nmrrsdiagram} explicitly displays the operators representing as quantum interconnects along each of the waveguides between each MRR.
 These operators $\{\hat{d}_{j,i},\hat{b}_{i,j}\}$ must then be algebraically eliminated in order to produce the desired ``S-matrix'' relating the input and outputs for the chain as a whole.

-Alternatively, one can approach the photonic transport problem by locally applying boundary conditions relating the two input modes to the two output modes at each directional coupler \cite{Raymer:2013}.
-This second method requires the introduction and eventual algebraic elimination of another set of modes, not shown in Fig.\ref{fig:Nmrrsdiagram}, internal to each of the MRRs.
-In the case of the serial chain, neither approach is obviously advantageous of the other, and either way, we omit the calculation details which are straightforward but not especially enlightening.
-As we shall report elsewhere, the boundary condition approach seems to be clearly advantageous in analyzing even the simplest, non-trivial \textit{parallel} coupling of MRRs.
-Though we have demonstrated the equivalence of the two approaches, we develop the discussion here from the perspective of the \textit{DPI + mode-swap} approach.
-Fig. \ref{fig:2} shows a single db-MRR within a serial chain and indicates the constraints we impose on each MRR throughout the paper.
-The directional nature of photon transport through the device is apparent.
-Adapting our previous $N=1$ result to the situation at hand, and anticipating working in the Heisenberg Picture, the input creation operators for the $j^{th}$ MRR are related to the inputs via
+Using this approach along with mathematical induction \cite{Hach:2014,Alsing_Hach:2019}, one can show (see Appendix B) analytically that the probability for output photon coincidence from the system represented in Fig. \ref{fig:Nmrrsdiagram} is given by: